xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

   FAILED).

-* change default string truncation length from 80 characters to 256 characters for `print`/`printShell` functions in ArangoShell and arangod.
+* change default string truncation length from 80 characters to 256 characters for `print`/`printShell` functions in AvocadoShell and avocadod.
 This will emit longer prefixes of string values before truncating them with `...`, which is helpful for debugging.
-This change is mostly useful when using the ArangoShell (arangosh).
+This change is mostly useful when using the AvocadoShell (avocadosh).

-* the `@arangodb` module now provides a `time` function which returns the current time in seconds as a floating point value with microsecond precision.
+* the `@avocadodb` module now provides a `time` function which returns the current time in seconds as a floating point value with microsecond precision.